TomMakesThings/Wright-Fisher-Simulator/README.md

 # Wright Fisher Simulator
 ## About
 <a href="https://github.com/TomMakesThings/Wright-Fisher-Simulator/blob/main/WrightFisher.ipynb">This Jupyter notebook</a> contains a simulator used to experiment with the classic and modified versions of Wright-Fisher model of genetic drift (see [Results](#results)).
 The standard Wright-Fisher model simulates a haploid, asexual, panmictic population of size $N$ over $t$ generations for a single loci with two alleles $a$ and $A$.
-The modified simulator models a diploid population with both sexual and asexual reproduction featuring two alleles in linkage disequilibrium ([Figure A](#figureA)).
+The modified simulator models a diploid population featuring two alleles in linkage disequilibrium and partial recombination ([Figure A](#figureA)).

 <a name="figureA"></a>
 <img src="https://github.com/TomMakesThings/Wright-Fisher-Simulator/blob/assets/Images/Population-Diagrams.png" width=800>